 - Muscle strain or sprain in the back due to excessive physical activity, bending a lot, twisting or repeated lifting of heavy objects.

-- Poor posture during sitting, travelling or sleeping.
+- Poor posture during sitting, standing, walking or sleeping.
 An improper posture is usually the main culprit for most kinds of back pain.

 - A herniated or slipped disc.
 The spinal disc is a cushion like structure present between two vertebrae.
-They help to support the vertebrae and allow flexibility and movement.
-A slipped disc occurs when the disc bulges or ruptures due to excessive pressure on the spine or due to aging, and it in turn compresses the surrounding nerves, causing pain.
+These discs help to support the vertebrae and allow flexibility and movement.
+A slipped disc occurs when the disc bulges or ruptures due to excessive pressure on the spine or due to aging, and in turn it compresses the surrounding nerves, causing pain.

-Sciatica.
-This is the pain experienced in the lower back and leg due to a pinched nerve
+- Sciatica.
+This is pain experienced in the lower back and leg due to a nerve compression of the sciatic nerve

 What makes back pain worse than it already is?